 You might as well miss your bus home –

-You’ll be shedding tears the size
+You’ll be shedding tears

 Of October cabbages.